RitoGamingPLZ/Json-Translation/README.md

 -googletrans

 ## How to use
-python json-translate.py input-filename output-filename list-of-lang-code
+python json-translate.py input-filename output-filename lang-code